 D'Arbonne Woods Charter School believes that all students have a right to a safe and healthy school environment.
-All schools within the district have an obligation to promote mutual respect, tolerance, and acceptance among students, staff, and volunteers.
+DWCS an obligation to promote mutual respect, tolerance, and acceptance among students, staff, and volunteers.
 Behavior that infringes on the safety of any student will not be tolerated.
 A student shall not bully or intimidate any student through words or actions.
 Such behavior includes, but is not limited to direct physical contact, verbal assaults, the use of electronic methods, and social isolation and/or manipulation.
-The school district policy prohibiting bullying is included in the student code of conduct and includes but is not limited to the following:
+The school policy prohibiting bullying is included in the student code of conduct and includes but is not limited to the following:

-- Any student who engages in bullying will be subject to disciplinary action up to and including expulsion. - Students are expected to immediately report incidents of bullying to the principal or designee. - School staff and/or administrators will promptly investigate each complaint of bullying in a thorough and confidential manner. - If the complainant student or parent of the student feels that appropriate resolution of the investigation or complaint has not been reached after consulting the school principal, the student or the parent of the student should contact the local superintendent or his or her designee. - The school system prohibits retaliatory behavior against any complainant or any participant in the complaint process.
+- Any student who engages in bullying will be subject to disciplinary action up to and including expulsion. - Students are expected to immediately report incidents of bullying to a teacher, counselor, coach, or any member of administration. - School staff and/or administrators will promptly investigate each complaint of bullying in a thorough and confidential manner. - If the complainant student or parent of the student feels that the appropriate resolution of the investigation or complaint has not been reached, the parent should set up a meeting with the Executive Director immediately. - The school system prohibits retaliatory behavior against any complainant or any participant in the complaint process.